-With small colorful colonial houses and narrow cobbled streets climbing the slopes of the hills facing the ocean, discover the romance of a charming town that seems lost in time.
+With colorful colonial houses and narrow cobbled streets climbing the slopes of the hills, discover the romance of a charming town facing the ocean, that seems lost in time.

 Centuries of history and remarkable colonial architecture make this city one of the most beautiful places to visit in Brazil for lovers of history and culture.
-It’s also an interesting step if you want to learn more about the largest country in Latin America on your way to the island of Fernando de Noronha, calling in at Recife.
+It’s also an interesting stop if you want to learn more about the largest country in Latin America on your way to the island of Fernando de Noronha.

 Finally, Olinda is a favorite destination for partygoers and other night owls during the carnival in February.
 The city is known throughout Brazil for having the most feverish carnival in the country!

 The Cultural Heritage of Pernambuco with its captivating capital, Recife

 - 1 private transfer with Portuguese speaking driver from Recife airport to your hotel in Olinda

 - 2 nights with a double room in the hotel

 - 1 half-day guided tour of Olinda with a professional guide.